Christian Wolanin

-Christian Wolanin (born March 17, 1995) is an American professional ice hockey player.
-He is currently on a professional tryout contract with the Boston Bruins of the National Hockey League (NHL).
-Prior to this, he won the 2025 Calder Cup playoffs with the Abbotsford Canucks of the American Hockey League (AHL) while under contract to the Vancouver Canucks of the NHL.
+Christian Wolanin (born March 17, 1995) is a Canadian-American professional ice hockey player who is a defenceman for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
 Wolanin was selected by the Ottawa Senators in the fourth round, 107th overall, in the 2015 NHL entry draft.

 Playing career

 Wolanin began his hockey career with the Green Bay Gamblers and Muskegon Lumberjacks in the United States Hockey League (USHL).
 While with the Lumberjacks, Wolanin was named to the USHL Second All-Star Team.
 After playing in the USHL, Wolanin committed to the University of North Dakota.

 While majoring in communications at North Dakota, Wolanin played in 32 games during his freshman season, and ranked third in the conference among rookie defensemen in scoring as UND won the national championship.
 He was named to the NCHC Academic All-Conference Team at the conclusion of the season.
 In his sophomore season, Wolanin tied for fifth amongst NCHC defensemen in scoring but led all conference defensemen during the playoffs.
 Wolanin helped the Fighting Hawks qualify for the 2017 Frozen Faceoff after he recorded the game-tying goal in game two of the NCHC Quarterfinals against the St. Cloud Huskies to send the game to overtime.

 After playing three seasons with the North Dakota Fighting Hawks, Wolanin signed a two-year entry-level contract with the Senators.
 He made his NHL debut on March 22, 2018, in a 6–2 loss to the Edmonton Oilers.
 He scored his first NHL goal April 2, 2018 in a game against the Winnipeg Jets.

 Wolanin spent the beginning of the 2018–19 season with the Senators American Hockey League (AHL) affiliate, the Belleville Senators, but was recalled to the NHL on October 25.
 On January 23, 2019, Wolanin was added to the 2019 AHL All-Star Game roster.